Restricted stock units (RSU)

 You sell your shares within one year of receiving them.

-You’ll owe ordinary income taxon the FMV of your shares at settlement.
-If you sell at a price higher than the FMV of your shares at vesting, you’ll also likely owe short-term capital gains taxon the difference.
+If you sell at a price higher than the FMV of your shares at vesting, you’ll also likely owe short-term capital gains tax on the difference.

 You sell your shares after holding them for more than a year.

-What happens to my RSU stock if I leave the company?
+What happens to RSUs when I leave a company?

 Carta offers equity advisory services to employees of participating companies.
 Founders and leadership teams that want to help employees make informed decisions about their equity ownership can reach out for a demo.